 What’s Not To Love About FamZoo?

 FamZoo is the love child of CEO Bill Dwight and VP of Operations Chris Beaufort, who were classmates at Princeton.
 The cartoonist, Henry Payne, who was Bill’s roommate at Princeton, is excellent.
-His work really gives the website the fun and friendly touch that makes it a winner with kids.
+His work really gives the website a fun and friendly touch that makes it a winner with kids.

 The company is also a family-oriented business, and this shows in their customer service.
 For example, if after using the free trial you fall in love with it but can’t afford to pay the $6 a month, contact them and explain your situation.
 They will try to work something out for you.

 The biggest advantage of FamZoo over other alternatives is that it provides all the financial services you need in one place.
-There are free or one-time fee apps out there but none that allows you to give out loans, manage chores, pay out allowances, share expenses, and create budgets all in one place.
+There are free or one-time fee apps out there but none that allows you to give out loans, manage chores, payout allowances, share expenses, and create budgets all in one place.

 The only cons are that it costs $6 a month, which is on the high end when compared with other virtual banks, and that it is mostly geared toward wealthier families.

-Lower income families may decide they don’t need all the extra features and settle for a free allowance and chore management app.
+Lower-income families may decide they don’t need all the extra features and settle for a free allowance and chore management app.
 However, if you can afford the subscription, this beautifully designed and illustrated app is a winner for parents who want to take the drama out of training their kids to stick to a budget.

 Use FamZoo with your family?
 Let them know what you think on our FamZoo reviews page.